How to Write the University of Notre Dame Essays 2025-2026

 This prompt asks you to reflect on a compliment that holds significant meaning for you.
 Notre Dame wants to learn about your values, personality, and what you take pride in.
 The compliment you choose to highlight should reveal something meaningful about who you are, and the explanation should connect this compliment to your personal experiences or character traits.
 Given the short word count, it’s meant to be concise but impactful.

-Provide some brief context to who gave you this compliment and why, as well as how it stands out compared to others you’ve received.
-The history here is not the goal, though; establishing the nature of a personal relationship and the situation behind the compliment is totally fine, but make sure you’re focusing on what it means more broadly about your character.
+Provide some brief context on who gave you this compliment and why, as well as how it stands out compared to others you’ve received.
+The history here is not the goal, though; establishing the nature of a personal relationship and the situation behind the compliment is fine, but make sure you’re focusing on what it means more broadly about your character.

-The compliment you’re writing about should be one that made you feel particularly proud or appreciated and resonated with your personal values or self-image.
+The compliment you’re writing about should be one that made you feel particularly proud or appreciated and resonated with your values or self-image.
 The most important part of this prompt is to be specific and personal.

 Choose a compliment that is unique to you and provides insight into your character.
 Avoid generic statements like “You’re smart” or “You’re kind” that could be said to anyone.
 Instead, opt for deeper compliments along the lines of “You have a natural ability to connect with people” and “You have a gift for storytelling.”
 These compliments are much more personal and can be tied back to talents, interests, and skills that you may have.